SamBarbeau/Nonogram-Solver/README.md

 - Python 3
 - Selenium
 - ChromeDriver
+    - Find the latest ChromeDrivers [here](https://googlechromelabs.github.io/chrome-for-testing/#stable)
 - NumPy
 - Potentially other dependecies

 ## Algorithm

-The algorithm I developed to solve the nonogram puzzles (calculate_options, fill_cells, remove_options in utils.py) was inspired by Hennie de Harder through this article: https://towardsdatascience.com/solving-nonograms-with-120-lines-of-code-a7c6e0f627e4.
+The algorithm I developed to solve the nonogram puzzles (calculate_options, fill_cells, remove_options in utils.py) was inspired by Hennie de Harder through [this article](https://towardsdatascience.com/solving-nonograms-with-120-lines-of-code-a7c6e0f627e4).
 The article also gives an overview on how the puzzle is formatted, if that is something you need to see.

 Hennie explains there are three general steps in the process.
 - Calculate every option each row and column could be filled according to their corresponding clues.